A FAMILY TRADITION

 when I first heard this name:

 I don’t want to bore you by telling a story that spreads through a century and three generations.

 On the other hand, I have no other choice but to tell you about it.
 That’s how grateful I am for everything my family taught me.

-I take great pride in having the same name as my grandfather Diego.
+My name is Diego Moretti, i take great pride in having the same name as my grandfather.
 Alas, I never met him.

 When I asked my dad to talk about him, he always told me he was his greatest friend and teacher.
 Exactly as my father was to me.